yasir2000/openwrt-oldwiki-md/OpenWrtDocs/Installing.rst

   * plug your router, while having the tftp client running and constantly probing for a connection
   * the tftp client will receive an ack from the bootloader and starts sending the firmware

 /!\ '''Please be patient, the reflashing occurs AFTER the firmware has been transferred.
 DO NOT unplug the router, it will automatically reboot into the new firmware.'''

 On routers with a DMZ led, OpenWrt will light the DMZ led while booting, after bootup it will turn the DMZ led off.
 Sometimes automatic rebooting does not work, so you can safely reboot after 5 minutes.

 The tftp commands vary across different implementations.
-Here are two examples, netkit's tftp client and Advanced TFTP (available from: [ftp://ftp.mamalinux.com/pub/atftp/])
+Here are two examples, netkit's TFTP client and Advanced TFTP (available from: [ftp://ftp.mamalinux.com/pub/atftp/])

 netkit's tftp commands:
 {{{